 - You spend at least 35 hours a week caring for a 'severely disabled' person.
 You don't have to be related to them or live with them.
-The person you care for counts as severely disabled if they receive the higher or middle-rate care component of Disability Living Allowance, either rate of Personal Independence Payment daily living component, or any rate of Attendance Allowance. - You don't earn more than £128 a week NET (2021/2022 figure). - You are not in full-time education. - You are aged 16 plus (no upper age limit). - You are not subject to immigration control.
+The person you care for counts as severely disabled if they receive the higher or middle-rate care component of Disability Living Allowance, either rate of Personal Independence Payment daily living component, or any rate of Attendance Allowance. - You don't earn over a over £196 per week after deductions (from 6 April 2025) - You are not in full-time education. - You are aged 16 plus (no upper age limit). - You are not subject to immigration control.

-Although Carers Allowance should always be considered if you

-are a carer, many carers don't actually receive it, because it is taken into account when claiming other benefits such as State Retirement Pension and New-Style ESA.
+Although Carers Allowance should always be considered if you are a carer, many carers don't actually receive it, because it is taken into account when claiming other benefits such as State Retirement Pension and New-Style ESA.
 Don't be put off claiming these other benefits as you'll probably be better-off on them.
 If you claim these other benefits, you are likely to be awarded an additional amount if you are a full-time carer.
 For Universal Credit, this will apply even if you haven't actually claimed Carers Allowance.
 These amounts are referred to as carer premium, carer addition or carer element.